-In light of Cape Town's "Day Zero" threat, the Western Cape Education Department (WCED) stated that schools are of primary importance as the province struggled with the drought and to keep schools from closing due to the water shortage (WCG, 2017).
-Since the schools are responsible for their own water bills, albeit indirectly in some cases, any money that is unnecessarily spent on water reduces the already constrained resources available for education-related expenses.
-A study by Ripunda and Booysen (2018) highlighted the severity of water wastages in the province's schools, by showing that a single primary school used as much as 35 kL per day, the equivalent of more than 100 households (Booysen et al., 2019b).
-The study further demonstrated that significant savings are possible through raising awareness and influencing water usage behaviour.
-A follow-on maintenance campaign by Booysen et al. (2019a) further demonstrated that even greater savings could be achieved through "quick-and-dirty" inexpensive maintenance at these schools.
-However, with more than 1600 schools in the province (more than 23,000 in the country), and with the limited budgetary and managerial resources available, knowing where to focus attention remains a challenge without reliable higher frequency metering data.
+In light of Cape Town's "Day Zero" threat, the Western Cape Education Department 54 (WCED) stated that schools are of primary importance as the Province struggled with the 55 drought and to keep schools from closing due to the water shortage (WCG, 2017).
+Since the 56 schools are responsible for their own water bills, albeit indirectly in some cases, any money 57 that is unnecessarily spent on water reduces the already constrained resources available for 58 education-related expenses.
+A study by Ripunda and Booysen (2018) highlighted the severity 59 60 of water wastages in the Province's schools, by showing that a single primary school used as 61 much as 35 kL per day, the equivalent of more than 100 households (Booysen et al., 2019b).
+The study further demonstrated that significant savings are possible through raising awareness 62 and influencing water usage behaviour.
+A follow-on maintenance campaign by Booysen et al. 63 (2019a) further demonstrated that even greater savings could be achieved through "quick-and-64 dirty" inexpensive maintenance at these schools.
+However, with more than 1,600 schools in 65 the province (more than 23,000 in the country), and with the limited budgetary and 66 managerial resources available, knowing where to focus attention remains a challenge without 67 reliable higher frequency metering data.
+68

-Accordingly, we explored the non-residential sector of urban water demand in a developing city context.
-Specifically, we identified the general trends in water usage by schools in Cape Town, South Africa.
-Given the persistent severe inequality left in the wake of apartheid, we evaluated the influence of a school's affluence, revenue stream, and governance locus of control on their water usage, in order to identify key drivers of water usage.
-The results are expected to empower policy makers to focus their attention on the critical areas that drive high usage.
-Moreover, the results can be used to improve sustainable water management by reducing water usage and the related expenses.
+69 Accordingly, we explored the non-residential sector of urban water demand in a developing

+70 city context.
+Specifically, we identified the general trends in water usage by schools in Cape 71 Town, South Africa.
+Given the scars left by apartheid and severe inequality, we evaluated the 72 influence of a school's affluence, revenue stream, and governance locus of control on their 73 water usage, and in order to identify key drivers in relation to water usage.
+The results are 74 expected to empower policy makers to focus their attention on the critical areas that drive 75 high usage.
+Moreover, the results can be used to improve sustainable water management by 76 reducing water usage and the related expenses.

-2. Materials and methods
+77 2.0 Materials and Methods

-2.1.
-Case study description
+78 2.1 Case study description

-2.1.1.
-Education system in South Africa
+79 2.1.1 Education system in South Africa

-The South African education system prior to the country's first democratic election in 1994 was both, unjust and biased, and the political system was one of totalitarianism with regards to school management.
-Because of this, after the end of the apartheid regime, the Education Department established several policies aimed at transforming the education system to be just and fair to all South Africans (Dalgleish et al., 2007; Engelbrecht and Harding, 2008; Government\Gazette, 1996; Longueira, 2016).
-Considering this, the Education Department created two main policies.
-The first was the SASA (South African Schools Act), which was created to establish committees that would be responsible for the general management of schools.
-The second was the NNSSF (National Norms and Standards for School Funding), which stipulated the governmental funding for each school according to its socio-economic status.
+The South African education system prior to the country's first democratic election in 1994 80 81 was both, unjust and biased, and the political system was one of totalitarianism with regards to school management.
+Because of this, after the end of the apartheid regime, the Education 82 Department established several policies aimed at transforming the education system to be just 83 and fair to all South Africans (Dalgleish et al., 2007; Engelbrecht and Harding, 2008; 84 85 Government Gazette, 1996; Longueira, 2016).
+Considering this, the Education Department 86 created two main policies.
+The first was the SASA (South African Schools Act), which was created to establish committees that would be responsible for the general management of 87 schools.
+The second was the NNSSF (National Norms and Standards for School Funding), 88 89 which stipulated the governmental funding for each school according to its socio-economic 90 status.